 Genres

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.We always imagine eternity as something beyond our conception, something vast, vast!
-But why must it be vast? -Fyodor Dostoevsky Apocalyptic politics
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.We have just enough religion to make us hate, but not enough to make us love one-another. -Jonathan Swift Apocalyptic politics

 Donald Trump's latest international provocation, the decision to move the U.S. embassy in Israel to Jerusalem, marches Trump-backing evangelicals a step closer to their deeply held desire for the fulfillment of Biblical end-times prophecies.
 A recent CNN article by Diana Bass suggests that, for many evangelicals, Jerusalem is about prophecy, not politics.
 I would partially agree: It is about prophecy, but it is also explicitly about politics.